SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 16 August 2024 - Fix - Admin - Remove users from organization [ID_40506]
+#### 16 August 2024 - Fix - Admin - Not possible to remove users from organization [ID_40506]

-Fixed a bug that prevented users from being removed from organizations.
+It could occur that it was not possible to remove users from their organization in the Admin app even though you had the necessary rights to do so.

 #### 16 August 2024 - Enhancement - Admin - DxM upgrade .NET 8 warning [ID_40461]

-A warning will now be shown when upgrading a DxM that requires .NET 8.
+When you try to upgrade a DxM to a version that requires .NET 8, a warning will now be displayed.

 #### 13 August 2024 - Enhancement - Admin - Adding new user now blocked when user does not comply with configured allowed email domains [ID_40459]